General and Program Specific Requirements for Educational Technology Specialist

 Content Core Requirements

-The content core shall be a major or its equivalent in educational technology that prepares candidates with the knowledge, understanding, and skills for using various types of technology for teaching to the State learning standards for students, as set forth in Part 100 of this Title, and for instructing other school staff and students in using technology for teaching and learning.
+The content core shall be a major or its equivalent in educational technology that in combination with the pedagogical core prepares candidates with the knowledge, understanding, and skills for using various types of technology for teaching to the State learning standards for students, as set forth in Part 100 of this Title, and for instructing other school staff and students in using technology for teaching and learning.

 General Pedagogical Core Requirements